HomeBLOGAir PurifiersSide Effects Of Air Purifier

 As good as UV sanitizers are, some negatives come with them:

-Some UV sanitizers produce ozone – Inhaling ozone in large amounts is very harmful, especially to the lungs.
-Due to this, UV sanitizers can potentially trigger asthma attacks and other breathing problems.
+Some UV sanitizers produce ozone – One of the primary concerns with UV sanitizers is the production of ozone.
+Inhaling ozone in large amounts is very harmful, especially to the lungs.
+Exposure to high levels of ozone can cause respiratory issues, triggering asthma attacks and other breathing problems.
+Individuals with existing respiratory conditions are particularly vulnerable.
+This risk necessitates caution when using UV sanitizers, especially in poorly ventilated or confined spaces.

 5 Major Advantages to Using an Air Purifier